stratum-mining/stratumprotocol.org/app/src/_blog/getting-started.md

 ### Monitor for mined blocks on Testnet

-If you didn't change anything in the configuration files present in every role subdirectory, the valid block mined will be recognized by the string `Stratum V2 SRI Pool (0x5374726174756d2076322053524920506f6f6c)` inserted into the scriptSig of the coinbase tx input.
+If you didn’t change anything in the configuration files present in every role subdirectory, the valid block mined will be recognized by the string `Stratum V2 SRI Pool (0x5374726174756d2076322053524920506f6f6c)` inserted into the scriptSig of the coinbase tx input.

 A way to look for it is to check the address `tb1qa0sm0hxzj0x25rh8gw5xlzwlsfvvyz8u96w3p8` since the default coinbase output is configured to be a P2WPKH built with a public key = `036adc3bdf21e6f9a0f0fb0066bf517e5b7909ed1563d6958a10993849a7554075`